Projo94/PointsOfInterestSQL/README.md

 ### Case 1: No Search Criteria

-To retrieve all Points of Interest (POIs) within 200 meters from a dummy location in Phoenix ('POINT(-112.133493 33.568018)'), execute the following command:
+If you don't specify search criteria parameters, stored procedure will retrieve all Points of Interest (POIs) within 200 meters from a dummy location in Phoenix ('POINT(-112.133493 33.568018)'), execute the following command:

 ```sql
 EXEC [dbo].[FindPOIs]